 1. crouch to the side of your mattress

-2. gaze across the surface of the mattress and see if there’s any dips or dents that are visible
+2. gaze across the surface of the mattress and see if there are any dips or dents that are visible

 If you don't see any, that’s great!
 Your mattress according to the study is not producing a large negative stress to your body.
 But if you do have a dent, you need to take care of that ASAP!